 Contemplation in the studios

-The DAW provide a peaceful alternative to the usual workspace in shared art studios, and you may come and go as you like around the clock.
+The SVFK provide a peaceful alternative to the usual workspace in shared art studios, and you may come and go as you like around the clock.
 If you have been granted access to one of our studios, other users will not have access to it.

-When you work at the DAW you will meet colleagues across disciplines and industries.
+When you work at the SVFK you will meet colleagues across disciplines and industries.
 We arrange artist talks and design talks, and you can have your lunch with other users and the staff.
 Friday afternoon we have a tradition of ending the week with wine and cake.
 Online communication of projects is always based on respectful dialogue between the artist and the communication staff.

 Please note, that a stay at the DAW is not a residency in its original sense.
 We only provide the optimal working facilities – not press relations, contact with curators or other promotion activities.